 Students should arrive to school fully prepared to meet the demands of the day.
 This includes adequate sleep, a healthy snack and lunch, a hat for sun protection, and a water bottle for hydration.
+Grades students are expected to have closed-toe shows (no sandals) for gardening and woodworking classes.
+Please review the dress code with your child and help him/her make appropriate choices.
 On orchestra days, students are expected to have their instruments and music.
 Proper clothing and shoes are required for Garden classes, Movement Education, and Woodwork classes.
 If homework or projects have been assigned, students are responsible for having these materials ready for class on the day they are due.
 Parent support will help ensure that students can make the most of these opportunities by arriving prepared.

 Please note that is extremely important for the student's experience of the daily rhythm to arrive and depart on time.
 The bell rings at 8:25 a.m. and school begins promptly at 8:30 a.m.
+Grades families are encouraged to bring children 8:10-8:20 to avoid student tardiness to main lesson.
+Grades students are considered tardy when the class teacher completes shaking the children's hands at the door, closes the door, and begins teaching main lesson.
+Individual class teachers will determine the best timing and manner for late students to be admitted to their class based on the needs and rhythm of their class.